Resource Quotas & LimitRanges

-In a multi-tenant Kubernetes environment, it's important to prevent any single team, namespace, or workload from consuming all available cluster resources.
-Kubernetes provides two mechanisms to enforce this: ResourceQuotas and LimitRanges.
+In a multi-tenant Kubernetes environment, you need to make sure no single team or workload can hog all the resources.
+Kubernetes provides two key tools for this: ResourceQuotas and LimitRanges.

-These tools help cluster administrators enforce fair resource allocation, cost controls, and capacity planning across teams and environments.
+These help admins enforce fair resource allocation, cost controls, and capacity planning.

 ResourceQuota

-A ResourceQuota defines a hard cap on the total resource usage (CPU, memory, object counts, etc.) within a namespace.
+A ResourceQuota sets a hard cap on the total resource usage (CPU, memory, object counts, etc.) within a namespace.

-If the total usage across all Pods in the namespace exceeds the defined quota, further resource requests will be denied.
+If the sum of all Pods in the namespace exceeds the quota, new requests are denied.

 Example: Memory & CPU Quota